AnomalousMedical/Dependencies/Readme.md

 ## Building
 The easiest way to build is to open the Developer Command Prompt for vs 2017 and then run one of the following:
- * AutoBuild_Everything.bat - Auto builds the Windows and Android versions.
-Will also build the custom cmake used to generate android project files.
- * AutoBuild_Win32.bat - Build just the Windows version, both x86 and x64.
+ * AutoBuild_Win32.bat - Build the Windows version, both x86 and x64.
 You really need both for the downstream projects to work.
  * Autobuild_Android - Build the Android version.
 If you are going to build this by itself build AndroidPrereq.bat first to make the custom cmake, which is needed by the Android build.
+ You can run AutoBuild_AndroidWithPrereqs.bat to build the custom cmake and android at the same time.

 ## Unsupported Configurations
 There are a few more build configurations in this folder.